Unlock every child’s potential as a unique child of God

 Assessment and Reading Workshop Presentations

 A useful publication for parents, detailing the 2014 National Curriulum

 At Shenfield St Mary’s we offer a wide range of extra- curricular activities designed to promote both excellence and social interaction.
 Please visit our 'clubs' page.
 These activities take place during the lunch hour and before and after school hours and are organised by staff, parents/carers and selected outside agencies.

 Sporting Aims and Achievements

 Our staff arrange a broad and rich variety of sporting activities for the children to participate in over the year within school time.
 Other opportunities arise through after school clubs and national competitions.
 Sporting opportunities include football, basketball, netball, cross country, swimming, athletics, rounders and cricket.
 At St Mary's we try to achieve a mix of 'sport for all' in addition to the competitive element that leagues and rallies offer.
-To support this we are part of the Top-sport programme.
 Added to this, all Year 3 children have weekly swimming lessons at Shenfield High School in the Summer term.
 Outward bound activities are encouraged through our residential field studies.
 Please visit our 'Sporting Successes' page.

 Music and Performance

 Pupils are encouraged to take part in art and creative writing competitions from time to time and the school always gains a high level of participation in the Essex Library Summer Reading Programme.
 Our choir also performs regularly outside of the school and competes in competitions with great success.

 In addition, Year 5 pupils attend a three-day residential trip at Flatford Mill, to support their studies in geography and science.
 Year 6 pupils take part in a five-day outward bound activity residential trip.
 The activities undertaken include orienteering, abseiling and canoeing.
 Participation in such activities encourages personal growth as well as supporting the outward bound aspects of the National Curriculum Physical Education Programme of Study.